Neutis/neutis-docs/docs/examples/i2c.md

 70: -- -- -- -- -- -- -- 77
 ```

-MS5611 usually can be found at address of 0x77, but when the CSB pin (Chip Select which is used
+MS5611 usually can be found at the address of 0x77, but when the CSB pin (Chip Select which is used
 to enable/disable the interface) is pulled high, the address may change to 0x76.